-- 1 The TNC positions the tool in the spindle axis at rapid traverse FMAX to the entered setup clearance above the workpiece surface. - ${\bf 2}$ The tool drills to the first plunging depth at the programmed feed rate ${\bf F}.$ - 3 If you have programmed chip breaking, the tool then retracts by the entered retraction value.
-If you are working without chip breaking, the tool retracts at the retraction feed rate to the setup clearance, remains there-if programmed-for the entered dwell time, and advances again at FMAX to the setup clearance above the first PLUNGING DEPTH. - 4 The tool then advances with another infeed at the programmed feed rate.
-If programmed, the plunging depth is decreased after each infeed by the decrement. - 5 The TNC repeats this process (2 to 4) until the programmed total hole depth is reached. - 6 The tool remains at the hole bottom-if programmed-for the entered dwell time to cut free, and then retracts to the setup clearance at the retraction feed rate.
-If programmed, the tool moves to the 2nd setup clearance at FMAX.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface. - ${\bf 2}$ The tool drills to the first plunging depth at the programmed feed rate ${\bf F}.$ - 3 If you have programmed chip breaking, the tool then retracts by the entered retraction value.
+If you are working without chip breaking, the tool retracts at the retraction feed rate to the set-up clearance, remains there-if programmed-for the entered dwell time, and advances again at FMAX to the set-up clearance above the first PLUNGING DEPTH. - 4 The tool then advances with another infeed at the programmed feed rate.
+If programmed, the plunging depth is decreased after each infeed by the decrement. - 5 The TNC repeats this process (2 to 4) until the programmed total hole depth is reached. - 6 The tool remains at the hole bottom-if programmed-for the entered dwell time to cut free, and then retracts to the set-up clearance at the retraction feed rate.
+If programmed, the tool moves to the 2nd set-up clearance at FMAX.

-\triangle
+$\triangle$